 - English versions of certificates and transcripts are preferred as the Academic Review Committee and the Fulbright Advisory Committee may include non-Chinese members.

-21. Do I need to print out the reference forms for my referees and let them send the completed forms to the Hong Kong-America Center?
+18. Do I need to print out the reference forms for my referees?

 - At least one reference letter should come from your PhD supervisor in Hong Kong.

-24. If I get an award for 2019/2020 cycle, what is the earliest possible starting date of my sojourn in the U.S.?
-Any chance to start in February?
+20. If I get an award for 2021/2022 cycle, what is the earliest possible starting date of my Fulbright program in the U.S.?
 When should the program finish?

-- Awardees may begin their programs in the United States from September 2019 onwards but not earlier.
-In other words, no program can be commenced in February.
+- Awardees may begin their programs in the United States from September 2021 onwards but not any earlier.

 - Yes, please apply now and do not wait until next year.

 22. Should I apply for this program if I plan to graduate in 2021?